dahlia15/project-1-columbia/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact [carolninganga](undefined) directly at carolninganga@gmail.com.
+If you have any questions about the repo, open an issue or contact [dahlia15](https://github.com/dahlia15) directly at dahliaamade1@gmail.com.